 In many ways, managing a virtual team is similar to managing a local one.
 Below is a short list of some highly effective management techniques, some of which are specific to managing remote teams.
 You are welcome to steal these techniques as is, or adapt them for your own use.

 - Give your people more than they ask for.
 One of the biggest wins you can have as a manager and leader is giving your people more than they ask for.
 If someone asks for a raise and deserves more, give a higher raise if you can.
 When you exceed asks, your team will believe you have their best interests at heart, which is a powerful motivator.
-Here is a list of employee benefits to consider.
+Here is a list of employee benefits to consider, an the best employee benefits software for administration.

 - Give direct feedback.
 If you ask someone for a number out of 10 on how direct they believe direct reports want communication to be, they will often say seven or eight.
 If you ask that same person the level of directness they personally want, it is often a 9 or 10.
 Direct feedback is necessary for personal and career development, and this reality is even more true in remote management.
 You can give this feedback in 1 on 1 meetings.